mateusavelar/dual-boot-bluetooth/readme.md

 -------
-get back on linux and update the info file from the previus paring. restart bluethooth service.
+get back on linux and update the info file from the previous paring. restart bluethooth service.